 Beware of Use: Baking Soda For Acid Reflux and UTI Symptoms

 Also called sodium bicarbonate, baking soda is thought of as a cheap way to battle the symptoms of acid reflux and urinary tract infections (UTI’s), but this may NOT be the best option.

 Baking soda helps to neutralize stomach acid and urine, which may lessen the sting of a UTI.
 However, both of these conditions may need a doctor visit.

 OTC products like Pepcid AC (famotidine) may work better for acid reflux, and your UTI may need a bacteria-killing round of antibiotics.

 Excessive baking soda can also lead to serious stomach problems like pain and perforation.
 A load of sodium from baking soda can lead to trouble with swelling, nausea, and blood pressure, too.
 Check with your doctor before use.

 Apples contain pectin which helps bulk up the stool, and sorbitol, a naturally occurring sugar alcohol which acts as natural osmotic laxative to help soften the stool.
-Apples can also be effective for stools that are too soft.
+Plus apples have fiber (in the skin) and can help with constipation, too.

 Pectin has also been shown in studies to be effective for diarrhea.
 Pectin supplementation was as effective as green bananas in the management of persistent diarrhea in children.
 The volume of stool and stool quality was improved, and a decreased amount of hydration was required.